How to Clean Your Air Ducts

 repairman working on air conditioning unit

-Household air pollution killed 3.2 million people in 2020, according to the World Health Organization.
-Pair this with the fact that the average American spends approximately 90% of their time indoors, and it’ll probably leave you wondering about the air quality in your own home.
+Household air pollution killed 3.2 million people in 2020, according to the latest data from the World Health Organization (WHO).
+Considering that the average American spends approximately 90% of their time indoors, you’re probably wondering about the air quality in your own home.

 Key insights

-• Poor indoor air quality increases the risk of bronchitis, asthma, emphysema and lung cancer, and dirty air ducts are one of the leading causes of poor indoor air quality.
+Poor indoor air quality may increase the risk of bronchitis, asthma, emphysema and lung cancer, and dirty air ducts can cause poor indoor air quality.

-• The job of cleaning your air ducts is something you can do yourself with the right equipment and approach.
+Cleaning your air ducts is something you can do yourself with the right equipment and approach, though it’s typically best to leave it to a professional.

 How do I know if my air ducts need to be cleaned?